-Bergen is a city that has almost everything.
-Whether you are visiting Bergen for leisure or business with a little time to spare then there are many experiences to be enjoyed.
+Bergen is a city with almost everything.
+Whether you are visiting Bergen for leisure or business with a little time to spare then many experiences are waiting.
 You can explore museums, take the funicular to see the magnificent views from Mount Fløyen, visit the city’s aquarium or explore one of several shopping centres.

 Take a tour of the famous Bryggen, which is a UNESCO-listed World Heritage Site.
 The old wooden buildings located in the centre of Bergen are home to everything from charming cafés and museums to traditional craft boutiques.
 From September, the spectacular exhibition opens: Legends in Gold - a mythical world of ancient Thrace, presented by thousand years old archaeological treasures in gold.

 The Fløibanen funicular takes you to the top of Mount Fløyen.
 The 5-8 minute trip is one of Bergen's most famous attractions.
 If you are staying at First Hotel Marin you should definitely treat yourself to a trip up Mount Fløyen to enjoy the majestic views.

 The city offers a wide range of concerts and festivals in the run-up to Christmas.
 The Bergen Food Festival is held the first weekend of September when the city’s – indeed, many of the world’s – best chefs create an amazing dining experience.

 Don’t miss the biggest event ever hosted in Western Norway: the UCI Road World Championship, which takes place in Bergen, Askøy, Fjell and Øygarden from 16-24 September 2017.

 Are you fond of movies?
 Then titles from all around the world are screened as part of the Bergen International Film Festival in September, which offers unique moments for all film-lovers.